 their lives and I'm sure Jeremy does too, but we have to be real and think about this issue properly!

-A person feels so depressed he/she thinks the world would be better off without their presence and decides to take his/her life…
+A person can feel so depressed that they think the world would be better off without their presence...
+It's awful but it happens...

 But what exactly gives that person the right to take away the lives of others too?